Steppes to Skyscrapers

 Surrounding countries: Tajikistan, Uzbekistan, Kazakhstan, and China

 Most known for: It’s stunning mountains, such as Tien Shan and Pamir-Alay ranges.
-Here is Britannica’s Tien Shan, for more information and Kyrgyz Tourism of Pamir-Alay ranges, see here.
+Here is Britannica’s Tien Shan, for more information and Kyrgyz Tourism of Pamir-Alay ranges, see here

 Fun fact: Home to the largest walnut forest in the world

-Recent news article: Kyrgyzstan Adopts Snow Leopard as National Symbol, Unveils Official Logo
+Recent news article: Kyrgyzstan Adopts Snow Leopard as National Symbol, Unveils Official Logo (Sergey Kwan, 2025)

 My knowledge: I’m not familiar with Kyrgyzstan

-Hand drawn flag of Laos
+My hand-drawn flag of Laos

 LAOS